 Depending on the province or territory you plan on expanding your business through a subsidiary, you can obtain the necessary information about the requirements from our Canadian company formation specialists.

-Business forms available for registering a Canadian subsidiary
+Business forms available for registering a Canadian subsidiary in 2023

 Compared to other jurisdictions, Canada has more types of legal entities that can be used for the creation of a subsidiary.
 Among these, the corporation which is the equivalent of the limited liability company is often used, however, there are also other business forms that can be used, among which the extra-provincial corporation, the partnership, and even the trust.